Émile Mallet, Baron of Itapevi

-Émile Louis Mallet, Baron of Itapevi (10 June 1801 – 2 January 1886), was a French-Brazilian Marshal.
+Émile Louis Mallet, Baron of Itapevi (10 June 1801 – 2 January 1886), was a French-Brazilian marshal.
 He is the patron of artillery in the Brazilian Army, the Day of the Artillery being celebrated on his birthday.

 Biography

 Early life

 Émile Mallet was born in Dunkirk, France, in 1801, to Jean Antoine Mallet and Julie-Marie-Joseph Mallet.
 Jean Antoine had come to the Americas as a young man, becoming a landowner in the French West Indies.
 In 1804, he lost his holdings in Hispaniola due to the Haitian Revolution; with the French wars with the United Kingdom, he lost investments he had in merchant ships.

 A man of great physical bearing, at 2.01 m tall and weighing 120 kg, Émile Mallet came to Brazil with his family at age 17 in 1818, initially living in Rio de Janeiro.
 In the city, he was invited to join the Imperial Brazilian Army by Emperor Pedro I; he enrolled into the Imperial Royal Military Academy in 1823, where he joined the Artillery officer course.
 Previously, while in France, Mallet had concluded one year of studies in mathematics in the prestigious Saint-Cyr military academy, but he dropped out to accompany his family.

 As a Second Lieutenant, Mallet commanded a battery of horse artillery in the Cisplatine War (the 1st Battery, 1st Mounted Artillery Corps), which lasted between 1825 and 1828.
 His first action was in the Battle of Ituzaingó, where he was promoted to captain, having commanded other gun crews after their officers were wounded.
 After the war's end, he married Joaquina Castorina de Medeiros Mallet in Bagé in Southern Brazil; she was the daughter of a wealthy landowner, and a close relative of Manuel Luís Osório, a friend and companion to Mallet and, in the future, also a Marshal in the Army.

-Mallet was dissmised from service in 1831, due to not being natively Brazilian, and took up farming in Bagé.
-In 1837, however, as the Ragamuffin War raged, he was called back to service under General Antônio Elisário de Miranda e Brito, as commander of a horse-drawn gun battery.
+Mallet was dismissed from service in 1831, due to not being natively Brazilian, and took up farming in Bagé.
+In 1837, however, as the Ragamuffin War raged, he was called back to service under General Antônio Elzeário de Miranda e Brito, as commander of a horse-drawn gun battery.
 He was later in charge of important fortifications in Rio Grande, and, afterwards, as Major of the National Guard, Chief of Staff for Bento Manuel Ribeiro.
 After peace was made with the signing of the Treaty of Ponche Verde in March 1845, Mallet went back to a rural life.